Galaxy — an open-source, web-based platform for data-intensive biomedical and genetic research — is now available as a “cloud computing” resource.

 Optical data transmission by semiconductor lasers is a basic prerequisite for the globally networked world and today’s information society.
 The ever increasing degree of networking and the desire to exchange larger amounts of data are the driving force behind the development of ever faster optical data transmission systems.
 The maximum speed of conventional semiconductor lasers has long been a limiting factor – typical modulation frequencies are currently at levels well below 50 GHz.
-Read the rest of this entry »
+Continue reading Data Transmission for the Internet of Tomorrow

 A Twitter post from an undergraduate student at Santa Clara University has prompted the school to acknowledge that it asked the FBI to investigate how a few dozen grades were electronically altered.